Novaly-Studios/TypeGuard/README.md

 # TypeGuard

-A runtime assertion & type-checking library.
+A runtime assertion, type-checking, and serialization library.
 This aims to replace most assertions and manual type checks with a consistent, callable pattern.

 ## Usage Examples